Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Introduction

 \section{Introduction}

-Generative artificial intelligence (GAI), and Large Language Models (LLMs) in particular, are rapidly being integrated into managerial and organisational workflows for tasks ranging from market analysis to operational optimization \citep{pattanayak2022generative,brynjolfsson2025generative, dell2023navigating, keskar2024driving, faruqui2025gen}.
-Firms increasingly position GAI as decision-support agents that can synthesize complex information, generate strategic alternatives, and explain trade-offs in natural language.
-Despite this accelerating adoption, the quality and reliability of AI-generated recommendations remain sensitive to how the decision problem is framed, what information is provided ,how constraints are expressed, and which reasoning process is requested in the prompt \citep{white2023promptpatterncatalogenhance, zamfirescu2023johnny}.
-This sensitivity is especially critical in managerial contexts, where decisions are characterised by uncertainty, conflicting objectives, and ambiguous language \citep{eisenhardt1992strategic}.
-Thus, it is unclear that under which conditions GAI provide high-quality support for managerial decision-making.
-While GAI is a broader category encompassing multiple modalities, this study focuses exclusively on LLMs, text-based generative systems.
-We use these terms interchangeably throughout the paper.
+Generative artificial intelligence (GenAI), and Large Language Models (LLMs) in particular, are rapidly being integrated into managerial and organizational workflows for tasks ranging from market analysis to operational optimization \citep{pattanayak2022generative,brynjolfsson2025generative,dell2023navigating,keskar2024driving,faruqui2025gen}.
+Firms increasingly use GenAI to support managerial decision-making by synthesizing complex information, generating strategic alternatives, and explaining trade-offs in natural language.
+Despite this accelerating adoption, the quality and reliability of AI-generated recommendations remain highly sensitive to how decision problems are framed, what information is provided, how constraints are expressed, and which reasoning process is requested in the prompt \citep{white2023promptpatterncatalogenhance,zamfirescu2023johnny}.
+This sensitivity is especially critical in managerial contexts, where decisions often involve uncertainty, conflicting objectives, incomplete information, ambiguous language, and complex stakeholder relationships \citep{eisenhardt1992strategic}.
+It therefore remains unclear under which conditions GenAI can function as a reliable collaborative partner in managerial decision-making, and where human involvement becomes structurally necessary.
+Although GenAI encompasses multiple modalities, this study focuses on text-based LLMs, which are the most relevant class of GenAI systems for natural-language managerial decision support.